Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 <br>

-This template is persisted in GitHub (note that this approach can result with a huge number of templates, with very easy access as the next screen-shot (Image 2) shows: you simply copy the repository URL into clipboard and then paste it in the `Github URL1 field as shown on Image 3.
+This template is persisted in GitHub (note that this approach can result with a huge number of templates, with very easy access as the next screen-shot (Image 2) shows: you simply copy the repository URL into clipboard and then paste it in the `GitHub URL` field as shown on Image 3.

 <br>
 <p align=center>